About - Earthrise Media

 Managing Partner, Emerson Collective; Space Cowboy at Google[x]; Former Assistant Sec for Energy Efficiency and Renewable Energy at DOE

 Dan is a data scientist — he once had a great idea, but turned it into a "dad joke."
 He was the inaugural winner of the Pritzker Environmental Genius Award; a Climate Fellow at X; a National Geographic Fellow; a Presidential Innovation Fellow at NASA; and a Senior Policy Advisor in the Obama White House.
 Dan was the Chief Data Scientist at the World Resources Institute, where he co-founded Global Forest Watch.
 He received his PhD from UC Berkeley in environmental economics, where he was a Fellow at the Berkeley Institute of Data Science and received the top young alumnus award.

 Stephen can make the Code of Federal Regulations read like a chapter from Harry Potter — he takes complicated and half-baked products and makes them seem effortlessly usable.
 He was previously the Managing Director of Ruder Finn Interactive, a leading creative agency, where he led digital product initiatives for the NFL, PepsiCo, and Johnson & Johnson.
 Stephen was also the Director of Digital Strategy for the University of California System, and Director of Product at TSG Consumer Partners.

-Ed is a big brain.
-He doesn’t consume food or water, subsisting only on electricity and ideas.
+Ed subsists on electricity and ideas.
+Real food gives him heartburn.
 Ed graduated from Harvard with a degree in Physics but then went to Oxford as a Rhodes Scholar in English Literature.
 He received both his masters and doctorate from UC Berkeley in Physics.
 Ed taught the NASA quantum computer to find trees in California in satellite imagery, and he was a professor of physics.
 His publications in Reuters, The Guardian, and many other outlets have received critical acclaim, including honors from the Webby Awards and the Malofiej International Infographic Gold Medal.